ians-c/Power-Meter/README.md

 A Matlab program that calculates power output of cyclist from a gpx file

 # Motivation
 Power meters are crucial for cycling training.
-They are used to construst regimented schedules and workouts to optimize athletes' benefits.
+They are used to construst regimented schedules and workouts to optimize athlete improvement.
 However, being very expensive and difficult to install, many seek alternatives.
-From only a gpx file, this program attempts to replicate a power meter as accuractely as possible by calculating the instantaneous power output over the course of a ride.
+From only a gpx file, this program attempts to replicate a power meter as accuractely as possible by calculating the instantaneous velocity and power output over the course of a ride.

 # Methods
 Velocity(v) and acceleration(a) were derived from longitude and latitude coordinates.
 Wind magnitude and direction were found using Meteostat API.
 Mass(m) of both rider and bike was taken as input.